- Go sea kayaking, golfing, and take a helicopter ride on Hamilton Island

 Part of the 74 Whitsunday Islands, Hamilton Island is located in the heart of the famed Great Barrier Reef.
 It is the perfect getaway to explore the unique tropical environment of the Whitsundays, with its scenic surroundings, calm waters, warm weather, fascinating coral reefs, and diverse flora and fauna.
 The island offers various activities to keep busy—snorkeling the reef, sea kayaking, scenic helicopter flights, and golf.

-Whitehaven Beach—with its warm, turquoise-hued water and pristine, white sand—is the preserved, beautiful host of today's adventure.
+Whitehaven Beach—with its warm, turquoise-hued water and pristine white sand—is the preserved, beautiful host of today's adventure.
 Enjoy its beauty on a day cruise to the island.
-Explore the island on guided bushwalks, learn about the Whitsundays traditional owners, get insight into the history, and hear stories of this picturesque area.
+Explore the island on guided bushwalks, learn about Whitsunday's traditional owners, get insight into the history, and hear stories of this picturesque area.
 Have your camera ready to capture postcard-style views at the lookouts.
-Swim, hike, sunbathe, and take time to enjoy the natural surroundings.
-Enjoy a scenic beachside lunch, before it is time to return to Hamilton Island.
+Swim, hike, sunbathe and take time to enjoy the natural surroundings.
+Enjoy a scenic beachside lunch before it is time to return to Hamilton Island.

-Day 3: Travel to Cairns and Port Douglas
+Day 3: Travel to Cairns & Port Douglas

 This morning, travel to the airport to catch a flight to Cairns, the gateway to the Great Barrier Reef.
 Upon arrival at Cairns, collect your luggage.
 Then, meet with your transfer, who will drive you to your Port Douglas hotel.
 The day is at your leisure to explore the area.
 A few activities to consider include the below: